AsaTyr2018/CDNSAdmin/README.md

    python app.py
    ```

-After starting, open `http://localhost:5000` in your browser to verify the application is running.
+After starting, open `http://<server-ip>:5000` in your browser to verify the application is running.
+The server listens on `0.0.0.0` by default so it is reachable from your LAN.

 ## Zone management API